A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Abstract

 \section{Abstract}

-Momentum Stochastic Gradient Descent (MSGD) algorithm has been widely applied to many nonconvex optimization problems in machine learning, e.g., training deep neural networks, variational Bayesian inference, and etc. Due to current technical limit, however, establishing convergence properties of MSGD for these highly complicated nonoconvex problems is generally infeasible.
-Therefore, we propose to analyze the algorithm through a simpler but nontrivial nonconvex problems --- streaming PCA.
-This allows us to make progress toward understanding MSGD and gaining new insights for more general problems.
-Specifically, by applying diffusion approximations, our study shows that the momentum \emph{helps escape from saddle points}, but \emph{hurts the convergence within the neighborhood of optima} (if without the step size annealing).
+Momentum Stochastic Gradient Descent (MSGD) algorithm has been widely applied to many nonconvex optimization problems in machine learning, e.g., training deep neural networks, variational Bayesian inference, and etc. Despite its empirical success, there is still a lack of theoretical understanding of convergence properties of MSGD.
+To fill this gap, we propose to analyze the algorithmic behavior of MSGD by diffusion approximations for nonconvex optimization problems with strict saddle points and isolated local optima.
+Our study shows that the momentum \emph{helps escape from saddle points}, but \emph{hurts the convergence within the neighborhood of optima} (if without the step size annealing or momentum annealing).
 Our theoretical discovery partially corroborates the empirical success of MSGD in training deep neural networks.
-Moreover, our analysis applies the martingale method and ``Fixed-State-Chain" method from the stochastic approximation literature, which are of independent interest.